baldengineer/dmm-ble-mp730026/README.md

+## Accessing the Data

+You can access the web front end on port 18881, example: http://192.168.1.71:18881

+Shortcut for meter 0 you can use http://192.168.1.71:18881/0 Shortcut for meter 1 you can use http://192.168.1.71:18881/1 etc...

+These will redirect you to a longer URL that has settings for colors and label text that you can tweak with the information in [Example URLs](#example-urls)

 ## Example URLs

 Included is an example for connecting a meter to a web-socket for sending the data across the internet, In this case to a web page to show off the multimeter reading in real time.

 ### Accessing Live Data

-Opening index.html either locally or hosted with the following flags
+Opening meter.html either locally or hosted with the following flags

 **websocketserver *required**